Validated Patterns

 Setting up an S3 Bucket for the xray-images

-For information about creating the buckets on other cloud providers, see the following links:
+For the official documentation on creating the buckets on AWS and other cloud providers, see the following links:

 Utilities